 Technology plays a massive role in our everyday lives, from the easiest of applications to the most revolutionary inventions.
 A web developer has created every website or web page that we come across—but what is web development specifically, and what does a web developer do?

-This article will cover web development basics in detail and outline all the necessary skills and tools you'll need to break into this field.
-Before you jump into Web Development's career, go through the details to see if web development is for you, and then start learning the essential skills.
+This article will cover website development basics in detail and outline all the necessary skills and tools you'll need to break into this field.
+Before you jump into a Web Development career, go through the details to see if web development is for you, and then start learning the essential skills.
+A wide range of programming languages can help you to narrow your path, whether you focus on Rust web development or Python learning.

 From the most basic, static site pages to social media platforms and applications, from e-commerce sites to content management system (CMS); web developers have developed every tool we use via the internet.